top of page

 We don’t ask for directions.

 We've been programmed to present as strong, capable, independent and powerful.
-How can you be all those things and admit you’re lost or overwhelmed?
-Who can you talk to when your go-to phrase is: "I don’t want to talk about it"?
+How can we be those things and admit we're lost or overwhelmed?
+Who can we talk to when our go-to phrase is: "I don't want to talk about it"?

 bottom of page